alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ###STCs

-You must submit an application for each individual animal.
+You must submit an application for each individual species of animal.
 An application for a group of animals such as a herd or flock on the same treatment may be submitted as one application.

+There's no fee for this certificate.

 ###SICs